glendont/clubhouse_analytics/README.md

 2. Upload screenshots to a S3 bucket

-3. Run this tool.
+3. Run this script.
 Amazon Textract extracts the timestamp of the screenshot in the image and all usernames active in the event.

-4. Extracted data populates a timeseries database in Amazon Timestream
+Data is populated into Amazon Timestream.

-5. Timestream is populated with enough data to provide when a user was first seen, last seen, average count in the room, max count in the room, and additional metrics that may be of interest.
+5. Query to generate analytics.
+There is enough data to identify: when a user was first seen, last seen, average count in the room, max count in the room, and other metrics.

 Currently there is no cloudformation to populate the infrastructure.
 I may spend the time to add this, but ultimately this is just a quick hack side project.
 I am crossing my fingers that analytics gets released and I can just archive this project.
 If you are interested in using it, the core pieces you need are: